 Home and apartment vacancy rates are 8.9% in West Point City Center.
 NeighborhoodScout analysis shows that this rate is lower than 41.2% of the neighborhoods in the nation, approximately near the middle range for vacancies.

-In addition, one of the unique characteristics of the West Point City Center neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 98.0% of the neighborhoods in America.
+In addition, the West Point City Center neighborhood stands out for having an average per capita income lower than 98.0% of the neighborhoods in the United States.

 Also, neighborhoodScout's exclusive research revealed that 92.8% of the adult residents in the West Point City Center neighborhood do not have a 4-year college degree, which is a lower rate of college graduated adults than found in 95.8% of the neighborhoods in America.